 Step 4 – Finding a Job

-It is also a great idea to take full advantage of your school’s job placement services and to become a member of your local AAMA chapter.
-By becoming an AAMA member, you can make many valuable network contacts that may help you connect with various employers.
-Finally, employment websites such as Monster and Indeed are great resources for locating and connecting with healthcare employers.
+It’s also a great idea to take full advantage of your school’s job placement services and to become a member of your local AAMA chapter.
+Joining AAMA will help you make valuable contacts and allow you to connect with prospective employers.
+Finally, employment websites such as Monster and Indeed also serve as great resources for locating and connecting with healthcare employers.

 Acing the Interview

 Getting invited to interview is just the first step to getting your dream job.
 A great interview will almost surely land you the job, while a few less-than-perfect answers may result in a missed opportunity.With so much riding on the interview, it is important to know what types of questions to expect so you can be fully prepared.

 While each interview is unique, there are basically three types of questions involved in interviewing for a medical assistant position: hard skills questions, practice specific questions, and cultural fit questions.

 Here are some sample questions you may be asked:

 - Where did you receive your education?
 Are you certified?